 Capital Sentences Issued in the State of Ohio Since 1981

-From 1981 until December 31, 2015, 320 individuals have received a death sentence in Ohio.
+From 1981 until December 31, 2016, 324 individuals22 have received a death sentence in Ohio.
 The following chart details the name, county of origin, and date of issue of every capital sentence in Ohio since 1981.